What are Dental Implants?

 In order to be a candidate for dental implants, you must be healthy and physically able to undergo routine oral surgery.
-You must also be committed to the long-term care of your dental implant(s) with regular brushing, flossing, and semi-annual dental visits.
+You must also be committed to the long-term daily care of your dental implant(s) with regular brushing, flossing, and semi-annual dental visits.

 Dental Implants FAQ